rameshwarkadam/rameshwarkadam/README.md

 - 👋 Hi, I’m @rameshwarkadam
-- 👀 I’m interested in developing java based business applications
+- 👀 I’m interested in developing web applications
-- 🌱 I’m currently learning springboot
+- 🌱 I’m currently learning reactjs
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 9767282049
+- 📫 How to reach me 9767282049, rameshwarkadam5@gmail.com

 <!---
 rameshwarkadam/rameshwarkadam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.